pdikmann/cpp-livecoding-2/readme.md

 # Details

-- `src/DynamicLibs/Libraries` is excluded from compilation inside `config.make`
+- `src/DynamicLibs/Libraries` needs to be excluded from compilation inside `config.make`
-- to make this run on Linux, you will need to recompile oF with the `-fPIC` compiler flag.
+- to make this run on Linux, you will need to recompile oF with the `-fPIC` compiler flag;
+  apply the `0001-add-fPIC-flag-to-compile.core.mk.patch` to the openFrameworks-repository to set the flag, then `make clean` and `make` your openFrameworks (from inside `libs/openFrameworksCompiled/project`)